-Only a small proportion of feedstocks is sourced from SBP-approved certification programs, therefore Enviva completed a SBE to be able to differentiate between SBP-complaint and SBP controlled sources when feedstocks are not supply under an approved forest management certificate.
+Only a portion of Enviva's feedstocks is sourced from SBP-approved certification programs, therefore Enviva completed a SBE to be able to differentiate between SBP-compliant and SBP controlled sources when feedstocks are not supply under an approved forest management certificate.
 Enviva used the process developed by SBP as outlined in SBP Standard 2: Verification of SBP-compliant Feedstock.
 The use if the FSC US CWNRA as a basis is founded in SBP's guidance document, Assessment of risk, means of verification and mitigation measures in the southeast US as is the use of other third-party sources of information listed in the previous section.
+Results of Risk Assessment